seirdotexe/Blast-Rage-Online/README.md

 ### Funky server settings

 There appears to be some sort of bug going on when it comes to having a predefined server by default.
 The game does retrieve all servers but just never sets them.
 Instead it'll use **dev.mmocha.com** which is already set on `_SafeStr_519`.
 I suppose you're better off changing this variable to your IP.
-I just ignored this and went over it quickly.
-There's also a secret event somewhere that you can trigger that'll change the port to 1139.
+I just ignored this and went over it quickly, I could be wrong.
+There's also a secret event when holding CTRL and clicking **Got a Gamepad?
+Get Joy2Key** that you can trigger that'll change the port to 1139.

 ### Sniffing packet